One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Method

 \subsection{Supervised losses}

-In our distillation approach, we rely on the teacher's prediction to guide the solution.
-However, this approach may yield suboptimal results due to inherent approximation errors in the estimation of $x_0$.
-To mitigate this issue, we integrate additional losses into the distillation process.
+Since teacher predictions may be biased by approximation errors in estimating $x_0$, we add supervised losses in RSD.

-\textbf{LPIPS Loss.} Inspired by OSEDiff \cite{wu2024onestep}, we used LPIPS loss in our approach.
-By employing LPIPS loss ($\mathcal{L}_{\mathrm{LPIPS}}$ \cite{zhang2018unreasonable}), we enable the student model to directly compare its output with the high-resolution ground truth in terms of perceptually features.
-This comparison helps the network to recover essential textures and structural details that might be missed when relying on the teacher's guidance.
-Despite OSEDiff also used MSE loss for better fidelity alignment we found that it did not help in our setup.
+\textbf{LPIPS loss.} Inspired by OSEDiff, we use LPIPS ($\mathcal{L}_{\mathrm{LPIPS}}$ \citep{zhang2018unreasonable}) to compare student output with HR ground truth in perceptual feature space, improving the recovery of textures and structural details beyond teacher guidance.
+Although OSEDiff also used MSE loss for better fidelity alignment, we found that it did not help in our setup.

-\textbf{GAN Loss.} In line with DMD2 \cite{yin2024improved}, we integrate a GAN loss into our framework.
-Incorporating the GAN loss enhances the student model's capacity to align its predictions with the distribution of high-resolution images, thereby yielding overall superior image quality.
-Our minimalist design - adding a classification branch to the bottleneck of the fake ResShift (see Fig. \ref{fig:method}) - mirrors DMD2.
-While previous works \cite{yin2024improved, xu2024ufogen} implemented GAN loss for comparing marginal distributions of noised data and generator ouput, we notice, that using GAN loss to compare clean data distribution $p_{data}(x_0|y_0)$ with clean generator distribution $p_{\theta}(\widehat{x}_0^{t_n}|y_0)$ at each timestep $t_n$ is more effective:
+\textbf{GAN loss.} Inspired by DMD2 \citep{yin2024improved}, we add a GAN loss to better match the HR distribution, using a small discriminator head on features from the fake ResShift bottleneck (Figure \ref{fig:method}).
+Unlike DMD2, which compares the marginals of noised data and generator outputs, we find it more effective to compare $p_{\text{data}}(x_0|y_0)$ with $p_\theta(\widehat{x}_0^{t_n}|y_0)$ at each $t_n$: